-What does a DJ do?What DJs are doing when they perform
+What does a DJ do?What a DJs does when performing

 You’re asking the very same question many have before you.
 What is it a DJ actually does?